storacha/specs/w3-retrieval.md

 #### Range

 The `nb.range` field MUST be a tuple of two unsigned integers.
 The first integer is the start offset from which to extract bytes.
 The second integer is the offset at which extraction should end.
 Both offsets are _inclusive_.
 The end offset MUST be greater than or equal to the start offset.
-The start offset and end offset SHOULD be less than the total bytes that comprise the blob.
+The start offset and end offset MUST be greater than or equal to 0 and MUST be less than the total byte size of the blob.

+If the range is not satisfiable, i.e. the offsets fall outside of the total size of the blob or are otherwise invalid, then the service MUST respond with a `RangeNotSatisfiable` error (see below).

 ### Receipt